-And it certainly doesn’t depend on your willingness to believe in miraculous memory-restoring herbs brought back from Genius Island, or a stunning one-hour brain technology that stops dementia in its tracks, without side effects or a prescription.
+And it certainly doesn’t depend on your willingness to believe in miraculous memory-restoring herbs brought back from Genius Island, or a stunning one-hour brain technology that stops brain shrinkage in its tracks, without side effects or a prescription.

-To explain how this solution works – this protocol – I first need to bring you up to speed on 3 key revelations about the progression of neurodegenerative disease.
+To explain how this solution works – this protocol – I first need to bring you up to speed on 3 key revelations about factors which contribute to brain shrinkage.

-Each of these revelations is equally applicable, whether we are talking about a condition apparently as innocuous as mild cognitive decline (which in 1 out of 3 cases devolves to something a great deal more worrisome), or it is one of the major brain afflictions, such as: Alzheimer’s dementia, Parkinson’s disease, Huntington’s disease, amyotrophic lateral sclerosis, motor neuron disease, or any other condition which primarily damages the neurons of the human brain.
+Each of these revelations is equally applicable, whether we are talking about a condition apparently as innocuous as mild cognitive decline (which in 1 out of 3 cases devolves to something a great deal more worrisome), or it is one of the major brain afflictions.

 INSIGHT #1: BRAIN INFLAMMATION IS THE KEY DRIVER OF NEURODEGENERATION

-But this belief in genetic influence as a major driver of brain disease incidence turns out to be wrong.
+But this belief in genetic influence as a major driver of brain maladies turns out to be wrong.
 Inherited risk amounts to only a very small part of the total brain disease risk you are exposed to over the course of a lifetime.